muyjohno/HollowKnight.RandomizerMod/README.md

 # Randomizer 3

 Randomizer 3 expands on previous versions of the Hollow Knight randomizer by allowing you to randomize more items than ever before and, for the first time, to randomize area or room transitions.
-- Randomizer 3 requires SeanprCore.dll and Modding Api version 53 or greater to run.
+- Randomizer 3 requires SereCore.dll and Modding Api version 53 or greater to run.
 These are both automatically downloaded by the ModInstaller.
 - There is a new map tracker for area and room randomizer available at https://github.com/homothetyhk/RandomizerTracker/releases
 - There is a community randomizer guide published here: https://tinyurl.com/HollowKnightRandomizerGuide